I get asked SO many questions about private practice accounting:

 The team at Heard clearly cared about helping therapists understand what a financially healthy business looks like and empowering them to reach those goals.

-They even offer monthly check-ins with an accountant, and the option to prepare your taxes for you as well.
-With plans starting at $39/ month, this was way beyond what I ever expected!
+They even offer monthly check-ins with an accountant, and the option to prepare your taxes for you as well, which was way beyond what I expected!

 If you want to learn whether Heard might be a good fit for your private practice accounting needs, you can learn more here: Heard Bookkeeping and Tax Platform.